-In this tutorial we will show you how to install and configuration DenyHosts on Ubuntu 16.04 LTS server.
+In this tutorial, we will show you how to install and configure DenyHosts on Ubuntu 16.04 LTS.
 For those of you who didn’t know, DenyHosts is a log-based intrusion prevention security tool for SSH servers written in Python.
 It is intended to prevent brute-force attacks on SSH servers by monitoring invalid login attempts in the authentication log and blocking the originating IP addresses.
 Due to the simplicity of DenyHost and the ability to manually configure your rules it is widely used as an alternative to Fail2ban which is a bit more complicated to use and configure.
 DenyHosts unfortunately does not support IPv6.

 Install DenyHosts on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 apt-get commands in the terminal.

 Once the Denyhosts are installed, make sure to whitelist your own IP address, so you will never get locked out.
 To do this, open a file

 Below the description, add each IP address one by one on a separate line, that you never want to block.
 The format should be as follows:

 # hosts.allow This file contains access rules which are used to # allow or deny connections to network services that # either use the tcp_wrappers library or that have been # started through a tcp_wrappers-enabled xinetd. # # See 'man 5 hosts_options' and 'man 5 hosts_access' # for information on rule syntax. # See 'man tcpd' for information on tcp_wrappers # sshd: 188.8.131.52 sshd: 184.108.40.206 sshd: 172.16.25.156